epiphanysearch/boilerplate/README.md

 ### /config/

 Grunt task configuration files are kept in here, alter them to suit your needs.
-Ones worth noting:
+One worth noting:

- - `project.js`: main project config file, each option's usage is documented.
+ - `_config.js`: main project config file.
+This is the boilerplate's own config files, it affects how the project is setup/build.
- - `path.js`: used by the build process, shouldn't need to change any of this as it is customized via `project.js`.

 ### /src/

 This is where all code you write/edit lives.
-If your `project.js` **mode** is set to `"webdev"`, the directory is actually `/src/HTML/` so the umbraco build can sit along side it.
 During a build of the project, most items are copied by default into the `/assets/` folder.
-This can be configured in the `/config/package.js`.
+You can change this by editing the `assets` property in `/config/_config.js`.

  - `js/`: JSPM will target `js/app.js` and compile a single file from your app.
  - `sass/`: Sass files are passed through to PostCSS.
 Our configuration used libsass to compile to CSS then Autoprefixer to give vendor prefixes.